 - John Doe works for a company that has a high propensity to buy your product for $30K or more

 - John Doe shows the strongest signals for being in a demand generation position, with less/weaker signals for marketing ops (potentially past role) and even less/weaker signals for sales ops (potentially peripheral aspects of his experience)

 - Invest resources in reaching out to John since his company is worth it

 - Use content that aligns with demand generation pain-points and solutions in order to get his attention

 As you can see, when used together these two scoring models provide a highly useful guide for both sales and marketing to prioritize and segment their campaigns.
 In fact, in many ways they complement each other, combining data science/machine learning (predictive scoring), with the subjective/human input from your sales and marketing team (persona scoring).

 Watch the video below to see how Leadspace combines both Predictive and Persona scoring to provide razor-sharp insights into your customers and prospects:

 Contact us to schedule your free demo today.

 Picture credit: iStock

-The post What’s the Difference Between a Persona Score and a Predictive Score? appeared first on Leadspace.
+The post What’s the Difference Between Persona Scoring and Predictive Scoring? appeared first on Leadspace.